Discover more from Kareem Abdul-Jabbar

 DeSantis’ Dystopia: Florida Sinks Even Deeper into the Moral Swamp

 Some in the media are reporting that Ron DeSantis is about to officially announce his run for the presidency.
 We’ve been tracking how he’s already turned Florida into a dystopia of racism, misogyny, restricted free speech, and lowered educational standards.
-Basically, where the American ideals of justice and equal opportunity go to die.
+Basically, where American ideals of justice and equal opportunity go to die.
 But he’s not done yet savaging the state.

 It’s Now Legal in Florida for Doctors to Deny Health Care to Anyone If They Feel Like It (The New Republic)